Particular/setup-oracle-action/README.md

 Use [Visual Studio Code](https://code.visualstudio.com/) with the [Remote Development extension pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

-When you open the folder in Visual Studio Code, you will be prompted to “Reopen in Container”.
-Do that, and then:
+Open the folder in Visual Studio Code.
+If you don't already have them, you will be prompted to install remote development extensions.
+After installing them, and re-opening the folder in a container, do the following:

 Log into Azure